 Credits, 3 sem. hrs An introduction to the fine craft of handmade paper focusing on basic sheet forming techniques and the process of recycling material.
 Papermaking techniques applied to basic design concepts will also be explored.
-Course Designation: (S)
+Fee: (Extra lab fees) Course Designation: (S)